Netflix’s ‘Stranger Things’ comes to Roblox ahead of its July 4 premiere – TechCrunch

 Next year, Netflix is planning another new Stranger Things title, with a mobile game for iOS and Android.
 This one is a location-based RPG/puzzler where players explore The Upside Down hidden all around them, while working with other players to “overcome its emerging evils.”

-Netflix is also preparing to launch a turn-based tactics game adapted from the Netflix Original series The Dark Crystal: Age of Resistance, on Nintendo Switch, Xbox One, PlayStation 4, PC and Mac.
+Netflix is also preparing to launch on Nintendo Switch, Xbox One, PlayStation 4, PC and Mac a turn-based tactics game adapted from the Netflix Original series The Dark Crystal: Age of Resistance.

 A wave of digital marketing isn’t entirely new for the streaming service.